JasonC1217/DSC210_Group11_Project/README.md

 - Can Chen
 - Zihe Liu

-## Description

-In this project we aim to discover and compare methods to solve systems of ordinary differential equations (ODEs).
-We have implemented

-## Environment
+## Instructions

-In order to properly run the project code, the following libraries need to be installed under a Python3 environment:
+In order to properly run the project code, ensure that the following libraries are installed in python 3 environment:

 - NumPy
 - Pandas